 New security property to enable or disable support for the

-function is not a standard XPath function and is not supported by the standard Java XPath API, and supporting it requires an implementation-specific dependency on Xalan internal APIs.
+here()function is an XPath function defined by the W3C Recommendation for XML Signature that can be used to help select node-sets for use in XPath transforms.
+However, thehere()function is not a standard XPath function and is not supported by the standard Java XPath API, and supporting it requires an implementation-specific dependency on Xalan internal APIs.
 We intend to eventually disable support for this function by default.With this release, we have added a new security property named

-function is still supported by default).
-We encourage users to set this property tofalse
+jdk.xml.dsig.hereFunctionSupportedand set its default value totrue(which means thehere()function is still supported by default).
+We encourage users to set this property tofalseand test their applications to see if anything breaks.Issue: JDK-8305972

 Tools